invadergir/juce-double-precision-poc/README.md

 There are a few more caveats when using the auto-generated code approach:

 * Before the first run of the script, no calls to double-precision code can be made.
 For example, you can't populate the "`AudioBuffer<double>`" version of processBlock() until you generate the double code.
 (Something to keep in mind.)
-* After running the script, if you continue to develop, you will gather ever-more stale code in the double-precision dir, which will cause compile problems or logic issues.
+* After running the script, if you continue to develop, you will gather ever-more stale code in the double-precision directory, which will cause compile problems or logic issues.
 It was pretty clear that the code-generation method has a bit of a process penalty; while updating some of my code for performance testing, I noticed some discrepancies between the 'float' and 'double' versions of my code (when I forgot to update the other directory), and found myself developing a file-copy workaround instead of running the script every time.
 (The script is a major slowdown in development because you have to close and reopen the IDE and Juce.)
 Some possible workarounds:
     * One workaround would be to delete that dir again, and add #ifdefs around double code inside the AudioProcessor class.
 Once you have your code working again, run the script and disable the ifdef.
 Maybe the ifdef could be handled by the script as well.
-    * Another workaround would be to add the script run as a pre-compilation step in the projucer file.
+    * Another workaround would be to add the script run as a pre-compilation step in the Projucer file.
 (An option could be added to the script to only run the code-generation step to enable this.)
 This would only work in cases where you don't add any new files to the project, but this is a known limitation of Juce development -- if you add files to the project, you have to close your IDE and muck around in the Projucer.
-        * (Side note: Using this python script as a starting point, it would be easy to create a script to auto-add files to the projucer.)
+        * (Side note: Using this python script as a starting point, it would be easy to create a script to auto-add files to the Projucer.)
 * Shared audio-processing code in other modules or libraries will have to be handled carefully.
 It is likely they would need to be converted to use the same namespaces for audio processing, or at least wrapped with code that uses the SAMPLE_TYPE as the concrete floating point type.
 More discovery is needed here.

 ### Other Considerations